Dmitry Rybolovlev: The Bouvier Affair

 On 6 June 2024, the ECHR issued a decision that confirmed the violation of Article 8 (right to respect for private life) of the European Convention on Human Rights of Rybolovlev’s lawyer, Tetiana Bersheda.
 The court ruled that during proceedings in Monaco, the judge “had extended the scope of his investigation too broadly and that the supervisory judicial authorities had failed to redefine the bounds of the expert’s assignment and of the investigation, in order to comply with the judge’s remit”.
 According to Rybolovlev’s attorney, Me Martin Reynaud, legal proceedings concerning corruption and influence peddling in Monaco could no longer continue as their basis was now considered illicitly obtained by Monegasque judiciary authorities.

 In October 2024, Rybolovlev was cleared by Swiss authorities over his alleged role in the arrest of Yves Bouvier in Monaco in 2015.
 The Office of the Attorney General of Switzerland initiated criminal proceedings in 2017 and accused Rybolovlev of “performing illegally for a foreign state” by allegedly arranging for Bouvier to be apprehended by Monaco’s police.
 After a thorough investigation, the Swiss attorney general’s office concluded that no suspicion justifying an indictment had been established and closed the case.

 In February 2025, the corruption and the influence-peddling case against Dmitry Rybolovlev was officially closed after Monaco’s judiciary ruled that the evidence presented was based on data unlawfully extracted from his lawyer's phone.
 The decision followed a ruling by the European Court of Human Rights (ECHR), which stated that Article 8 of the European Convention on Human Rights, concerning the right to privacy, had been violated.
 This effectively concluded the legal proceedings that had been ongoing since 2015.
 According to Rybolovlev's lawyers, there are no longer any criminal cases pending against him in any country in the world, and he is fully exonerated.

+In January 2026, the documentary series The Oligarch and the Art Dealer, directed by Andreas Dalsgaard and focusing on the long-running legal dispute between Dmitry Rybolovlev and Yves Bouvier, premiered at the Sundance Film Festival.
+The series was subsequently presented at CPH:DOX in Copenhagen (Denmark), the Visions du Réel festival in Nyon (Switzerland), and in the Docuseries Competition section of Canneseries in Cannes (France).
+In June, the film was broadcast on the Arte television channel.